 Lionsgate is still moving a lot of content into AVOD, because of their belief that the money will transition.
-The biggest change is in the metrics that they are using- focusing more on word of mouth, social media etc, although they acknowledge the ratings are still a key metric, with ‘live +7” becoming more and more important.
-As viewers also tend to turn to a shows several weeks/ months after release, metrics will change, but at this point “there is more written about stuff than it’s actually happening” said Jim Packer.
+The biggest change is in the metrics that they are using- focusing more on word of mouth, social media, etc, although they acknowledge the ratings are still a key metric, with ‘live +7” becoming more and more important.
+As viewers also tend to turn to a show several weeks/ months after release, metrics will change, but at this point “there is more written about stuff than it’s actually happening” said Jim Packer.
 While producers and distributors are keen on keeping advertisers on board, the effectiveness of advertising in its current form has been rightfully under scrutiny for a while.
-It will require some effort and openess to change on both sides to keep advertising as part of the business model.
+It will require some effort and openness to change on both sides to keep advertising as part of the business model.

-One of these topics that has been written about a lot recently is how streaming impacts the bundle, particularly in the US, where the ‘big bundle’ (60- 80 $/ month) is common.
+One of these topics that have been written about a lot recently is how streaming impacts the bundle, particularly in the US, where the ‘big bundle’ (60- 80 $/ month) is common.
 Both Packer and Hopkins agree that in the future the bundle will continue to be the norm, with some “shaving” (downgrading to a slightly cheaper tear) and it will be compensated by the addition of SVOD services.
 The key to success is in these services being very targeted and branded and appropriately priced.

-It might be the challenges to bundled TV experiences and advertising were understated in this discussion, as much of this came from the perspective of the domestic US market.
+It might be the challenges to bundled TV experiences and advertising was understated in this discussion, as much of this came from the perspective of the domestic US market.
 Unlike Hulu, Netflix continues its expansion internationally, launching in Southern Europe later this month (October 2015), and reportedly planning to launch in South Korea as its next step in a bigger plan to penetrate the Asian markets.
 The response from these new customers, as well as from the TV carriers in these new territories has the potential to bring about a decisive paradigm shift.